Stylish Living: Arranging the Furniture in Your Living Room

 Focus Hocus-Pocus: Creating Illusions

 Every room needs a distinct focal point to define its space and use.
 Be it a fireplace or a beautiful mountain view, you can arrange your furniture to complement it.
 Don’t be afraid to move your furniture around by the seasons in order to highlight the room’s natural assets.
+You can hire removalists Campbelltown for help.
 In winter, perhaps the furniture admires the hearth and fireplace; but in spring, it sashays so the rhododendron on the Blue Ridge can steal the scene through the view from your large bay window.

 You can also create order and instill a sense of calm while downplaying irregular features like radiators, alcoves, beams, awkwardly placed doors and mate-less windows.
 You don’t have to dress the room like identical twins to create symmetry.
 Instead of being matchy-matchy, a more modern approach is to create the illusion of symmetry by grouping similarly sized, shaped or colored paintings and objects so that they take up the same amount of visual space on either side of a fireplace or window.
 Items don’t have to match, just relate.
 Balance something tall with a grouping of smaller and shorter items.
 Nestle the items tightly to increase their visual weight and create balance